Children in blended families: how they feel

 We used to say, ‘All feelings are OK in this house – the important thing is how you express them’.
 It’s normal and OK to feel angry sometimes because you have to share a room with your stepsister, but it’s not OK to break her toys because of it.

 – Lily, 54, in a blended family with two children

 Helping your child handle feelings about the blended family

 It’s OK to not know exactly what to do if your child has uncertain or negative feelings about your new situation.
 The most important thing is for your child to know that all her feelings are OK and that you’ll be there for her and love her, no matter what.

 Here are some strategies that can help you and your child handle feelings and start adjusting to life in a blended family.

 You can give your child the chance to express feelings by using questions to start conversations.
 Try these ideas:

 - ‘Did you know that …?’
 Then you could talk about a change that’s coming up like, ‘Did you know that Sam and Lara are going to be living with us every other weekend soon?’

 - ‘How do you feel about …?’
-For example, ‘How do you feel about Sam and Lara living with us every other weekend?’, or ‘How are you feeling about things at home at the moment?’
+For example, ‘How do you feel about Sam and Lara living with us every other weekend?’ or ‘How are you feeling about things at home right now?’